Westmont Hilltop parents petition to have mask mandate rescinded

 Ward said he and a number of other parents, including Pribozie, are planning to speak at the September school board meeting.

+“We’re open to talk to everybody about it,” school board President Robert Gleason said.

+He voted against the district’s mask mandate at the previous meeting, stating the decision should be left up to parents.

-Thomas Mitchell, Westmont superintendent, has not responded to a message regarding this petition.
+Thomas Mitchell, Westmont superintendent, has not responded to a message regarding the petition.

 Commented